-Student Advocates will be appointed to assist both the accused and accusing students in preparation for the hearing.
+Advocates will be appointed to assist both the responding and reporting parties in preparation for the hearing.
+This may be a trained member of the Student Honor Council or a trained faculty/staff administrator.
 Advocates can help prepare their student for the panel, present information and opening/closing statements, develop and/or ask questions, and help shape responses.
-The student advocate may also be utilized to ask questions on behalf of the student he/she is representing if the student desires.
-At the discretion of the hearing manager, student advocates will be directed to ask questions on behalf of the student he/she represents.
+The advocate may also be utilized to ask questions on behalf of the student he/she is representing if the student desires.

 A student may choose to utilize one adviser in addition to their student advocate.
 The role of the adviser is to work in conjunction with the student advocate to provide overall support and resources for the student.
-The student advocate will be the primary guide through the actual hearing.
+The advocate will be the primary guide through the actual hearing.
 Advisers are not permitted to speak on behalf of the student during the hearing process.